 Yarrow for Wound First Aide

-The herb yarrow (Achillea millefoleum) has had many names, attesting to its many, many uses.
-Its particularly well known for its ability to quickly stop blood loss and help heal wounds.
+The herb yarrow (Achillea millefoleum) is known for its ability to quickly stop bleeding and help heal wounds.

 Chewing a herb to soften it and make it stick better to where it’s needed is an old-as humanity technique called “making a spit-poultice.”
 I know – it doesn’t sound very hygienic.
 But I can personally attest to its effectiveness.

-Over the next few days, we soaked the foot in warm salty water twice daily and kept it covered, but did not dress it with anything.
+Back to the 8-year-old's foot.
+Over the next few days we soaked it in warm salty water twice daily and kept it covered, but did not dress it with anything.
 Then its owner decided it didn’t need covering any more, and went back to his bare-footed ways.

 In the picture above, the staining on the skin is from the yarrow tincture the night before.

 The cut turns a corner at the bottom of the toe and extends across the ball of the foot, which is hard to see in the picture because there is a flap of skin over it.

 In the picture above, the dots/spots are what's left of the yarrow tincture stain.
 The cut is almost fully closed.

 The people’s medicine

 It’s really worthwhile learning some basic herb-lore.
 As Wise-Woman Herbalist Susun Weed says, “herbalism is the people’s medicine;” the herbs and weeds are “green blessings, allies,” growing at your doorstep, ready to help.
 For free, and without side-effects.